Menstrual Cycle Periodization

 After ovulation, estrogen plummets as progesterone dominates for the remainder of the cycle.
 By the end of this phase, both estrogen and progesterone are low.

 Around now, we might notice things feeling heavier than normal, poor concentration, and that we aren’t recovering as well.
 Severe cramping, bloating, and impaired coordination can impede the body’s ability to safely stabilize weight and sense positioning, increasing the risk of injuries and accidents.
-We can also experience ligament laxity from elevated relaxin, which can up the injury factor as well.
+There may also be some ligament laxity from elevated relaxin.

 • Push hard for progress through the follicular phase.

 • Figure out when you are ovulating.
 Schedule the most challenging day of the cycle around this time, if that is when you are consistently at your best.
-Since this runs right into a time of elevated injury risk, be sure to perform thorough warm ups, and be mindful of proper knee and hip tracking.
+Since this also runs right into a time of elevated injury risk, be ready to dial back a bit if something doesn’t feel right.

-• Once the period begins, start working back up.
+• Once the period begins, start ramping back up.
 (Energy tends to pick up a bit after you’ve been bleeding for a few days.)

 Programming Ideas